Heinkel He 111 operational history: Soviet–German war, 1941–1945

 The task will be to deal destructive strikes against the Russian arms industry in order to wipe out masses of Russian tanks, artillery pieces and aircraft before they reach the front, thus providing the hard-pressed Ostheer [East Army] with relief which will be much greater than if these bombers were deployed on the battlefield.

 Soviet fighter opposition had made strategic bombing in daylight too costly and so German bombers crews were retrained in the winter of 1943/44 to fly night operations.
 The offensive began on the night of the 27/28 March 1944, with some 180 to 190 He 111s taking part and dropping an average of 200 tons of bombs.
 On the night of 30 April/1 May 1944, 252 sorties were flown, the highest number during the offensive.
 The targets were mainly Soviet marshalling yards in the western and eastern Ukraine.

 Later in the summer, 1944, the He 111 once again operated with success as part of the shrinking German bomber force.
 German industry began to move factories eastward, out of the range of RAF Bomber Command and United States Army Air Forces attacks.
 In response, the USAAF started shuttle missions to the Soviet Union in which they would continue on and land in the USSR after their mission.
 The USAAF would then repeat the mission and continue to England.
 IV.
 Fliegerkorps was ordered to target the airfields of the USAAF bombers.
 On 21 June 1944, the US Eighth Air Force's B-17 Flying Fortresses landed at Mirgorod and Poltava airfields after bombing targets in Debrecen, Hungary.
 The Soviets had not prepared proper anti-aircraft defences and IV.
 Fliegerkorps and its He 111s from KG 4, KG 53 and KG 55 dropped 91 tonnes (100 tons) of bombs destroying 44 B-17s and 15 US fighters.
-The He 111s flew at altitudes of 4,000-5,000 m (13,120-16,400 m), and not a single German aircraft was hit by enemy fire.
+The He 111s flew at altitudes of 4,000–5,000 m (13,120–16,400 ft), and not a single German aircraft was hit by enemy fire.
 Such missions were halted thereafter.